Linear Garage Door Opener Troubleshooting: Step by Step Guide

 Also, you want to inspect if the wires are properly connected to the device.
 If you find any loose wire, tighten it.
 A loosely-connected wire can cause heat, which can damage the insulation of the wire or to the wall station.

-If these tips didn’t solve the problem, then the wall station is faulty.
+If these tips don’t solve the problem, then the wall station is faulty.
 A replacement is needed at this point.
 The Linear 3 Button Deluxe Wall Station (on Amazon) is the perfect replacement for your faulty wall stations.
 This is made, shipped, and sold by Linear Pro Access, so you know you are getting an original replacement part from the manufacturer.

 3 Flashes – Safety Sensor Problem